coldbox-modules/s3explorer/README.txt

 Version 1.4
 * Updates to ColdBox 3.0 compat and cleanup
 * auth URL fixes
+* folder support for buckets thanks to Alagukannan Alagappan!

 Version 1.3
 * Fixed encoding signatures of time expired links for adobe cf.